Polarization transport in optical fibers beyond Rytov's law: Results

 \Cref{fig:plot:SMF moments} shows the dependence of the phase curvature moment $\eta$ and the polarization curvature moment $\xi$ on the vacuum wavelength $\lambda = 2 \pi c /\omega$ for two typical telecommunication optical fibers with a core radius $\varrho = \SI{4.1}{\micro\meter}$ and refractive indices (\textsc{i}) $n_1 = 1.4712$ and $n_2 = 1.4659$ as well as (\textsc{ii}) $n_1 = 1.4715$ and $n_2 = 1.4648$.

 In his 1987 paper \cite{1987Natur.326..277B}, Berry predicted the polarization curvature moment to be $\xi \approx 1/2\beta = \lambda / (4 \pi \bar n)$ for weakly guiding fibers, where $\bar n$ is the effective refractive index.
 Despite the fact that the fibers considered here are weakly guiding (the relative index differences are $\Delta_\textsc{i} = \SI{0.36}{\percent}$ and $\Delta_\textsc{ii} = \SI{0.45}{\percent}$, respectively), we find a deviation from this prediction.
 Instead of $\xi$ depending \emph{linearly} on $\lambda$, the curves closely follow an \emph{affine} dependence on $\lambda$.
+The function $\xi(\lambda)$ thus has an isolated zero, at which Rytov’s law extends to second order in perturbation theory.
 However, as the following examples show, these curves are not affine throughout.